source-repo/use-reactive/README.md

 }
 ```

-Note: The function `increment` above can be declared without the `function` keyword using object shorthand syntax.
+Note: The function `increment` above can be declared without the `function` keyword when using object shorthand syntax.

 ## useReactive API

 ###### JavaScript (TL;DR)

-`const [state, subscribe, history] = useReactive(state, effect, ...deps)`
+`const [state, subscribe, history] = useReactive(state, options: { effect, deps, historySettings })`

 - `state`: The state object with properties and methods bound to `this`.
 - `init?`: A function to run only once.